sarath-menon/master_thesis/prompts/output_corrector.md

 # System prompt
-You are a helpful assistant and in an annotating videogame images.
+You are a helpful assistant and an expert annotator of videogame images.

 # User prompt